from small one page howto to huge articles all in one place

 A set is a convenient shorthand for a large group of

 packages.
-Three sets are currently always available: selected,
+Six sets are currently always available: selected-packages,

-packages deemed necessary for your system to run properly. world
+necessary for your system to run properly (the differences between these

 is generally used in conjunction with --update.
 When used as